How Investment Casting Compares to Other Metalcasting Methods

 • Desired appearance

-The goal of the manufacturer and the supplier should be to find the optimal balance that produces the lowest per-part cost at a given quantity, while meeting or exceeding all quality requirements.
+The goal for both the manufacturer and supplier is to find the optimal balance that produces the lowest per-part cost at a given quantity while meeting or exceeding all quality requirements.

 Investment Casting vs. Shell Mold Casting

 Investment casting is known for its ability to hold to tight tolerances and produce parts with intricate inner cavities and excellent surface finishes.
-Shell mold casting, which involves heat-bonded sand patterns and cores, also offers comparatively high quality in the same categories.
-However, investment casting is able to meet much tighter tolerances than shell mold casting, and can offer even smoother surface finish.
+Similarly, shell mold casting, which involves heat-bonded sand patterns and cores, offers comparatively high quality in the same categories.
+However, investment casting can meet much tighter tolerances than shell mold casting and provide even smoother surface finish.

-Both processes can accommodate nearly any alloy, including ferrous and non ferrous metals.
+Both shell molding and investment casting can accommodate nearly any alloy, including ferrous and non-ferrous metals.

 Check out our "Intro to Metalcasting" post for a general overview of metalcasting concepts